-- A complaint must be filed in writing, contain the name and address of the person filing it and briefly describe the alleged violations of the regulations.
-The Compliance Officer will provide assistance to any person whose disability interferes with filing a grievance in writing. - 2.
-A complaint must be filed within 30 working days after the complainant becomes aware of the alleged violation.
-(Processing allegations of discrimination that occurred before this grievance procedure was in place will be considered on a case-by-case basis.) - 3.
+- 1. The University encourages the informal resolution of concerns and will assist any individual with that process.
+The University is also committed to the prompt investigation and resolution of concerns pertaining to the civil rights of individuals attending the University, employed by the University or participating in University functions, of which it is aware regardless of the filing of an actual complaint.
+If an individual is dissatisfied with that resolution attempt or wishes to forego an informal resolution, an individual may follow the more formal process below. - 2.
+A complaint must be filed in writing, contain the name and address of the person filing it and describe the alleged violations of the regulations with specific factual information.
+The Compliance Officer will provide assistance to any person whose disability interferes with filing a grievance in writing. - 3.
+A complaint must be filed within 30 working days of the alleged violation. - 4.
 The ADA/504 Compliance Officer or his or her designee will conduct an investigation, as may be appropriate, following the filing of a complaint.
-These rules include informal but thorough investigations, affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - 4.
-The ADA/504 Compliance Officer will issue a written determination as to the validity of the complaint and a description of the resolution, if any, and forward a copy to the complainant no later than 20 working days after the complaint is received. - 5.
-The ADA/504 Compliance Officer will maintain the files and records of Southern New Hampshire University relating to the complaints filed. - 6.
+These rules contemplate informal but thorough investigations, affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - 5.
+The ADA/504 Compliance Officer will issue a written determination as to the validity of the complaint and a description of the resolution, if any, and forward a copy to the complainant no later than 20 working days after the complaint is received. - 6.
+The ADA/504 Compliance Officer will maintain the files and records of Southern New Hampshire University relating to the complaints filed. - 7.
 The complainant can request a reconsideration of the case in instances where he or she is dissatisfied with the resolution.
-The request for reconsideration should
+The request for reconsideration should be made within 10 working days to the ADA/504 Compliance Committee, which will involve other university officials as deemed necessary.
+The ADA/504